 At the football game, nobody notices or responds.
 A few wonder why their shoes are sticky on the walk to their car.

 On stage, the audience shuts up and pays sharp attention.
 They did not expect your company’s keynote to open in this fashion.
 They wonder if this is some sort of performance art.
 Bloggers openly speculate about which rival toward whom these “shots” were “fired.”
 Your company’s stock price ticks up.
 Speakers at TED Talks adopt the “subversive” custom of opening their presentations with a sharp, destructive gesture.
 WIRED magazine writes a feature on you for their November issue (sales are modest).

 The mug explodes every time, the froth flies more or less the same.

-The reaction tells you more about the event than the event itself.
+The reaction tells you more about the action than the action itself.
 A few consequences of this:

 - We can unfollow the news; we will learn a greater amount by following only peoples’ reactions to the news.